 Unnecessary expenses can eat away at your bank account without providing any real benefit.
 Taken one by one, these everyday spending errors might seem small, but they can add up to thousands of dollars wasted each year.

 1. Paying ATM fees

 It’s common to pay several dollars for the privilege of withdrawing money from an ATM.
 This may be convenient, but it’s unnecessary.
 There are multiple ways to avoid this charge.

 A simple solution is to carry more cash so you don’t have to worry about finding an ATM.
 You also can ask for cash back when making a debit card purchase at a supermarket or a drugstore.
 Just be sure that there isn’t a fee attached.

-A longer-term solution is to stop by our Solutions Center, compare rates on checking accounts and move your money to a new bank.
+A longer-term solution is to stop by our Solutions Center.
+There, you can compare rates on checking accounts and move your money to a new bank.
 Choose one that has numerous branches and ATM locations so you can make free withdrawals more easily.
 Or, choose an online bank that will let you use any ATM and will waive or reimburse ATM fees you incur.

 2. Not unplugging idle electronics

 The typical household contains numerous gadgets that have the potential to draw electricity — and increase your utility bill — when they’re idle.
 Many are consuming power even when they’re turned off, reports The New York Times.

 Devices to unplug when not in use include: